jptrainor/jptrainor.github.io/_posts/2023/2023-05-16-ipv6-tunnel-on-bell-fibre.md

 ```

 The router should be serving correctly configured IPV6 configuration
-to DHCP LAN clients.
+to DHCPv6 LAN clients.
 The example below is the enthernet interface
 configuration of a Mac that is connected to the router's LAN
 interface.